BlockCertsAI/BCAI-Canon/WHITEPAPER.md

 ## 4. Proof of Authentication (PoA)

-BlockCertsAI replaces Proof of Work and Proof of Stake with **Proof of Authentication (PoA)**.
+BlockCertsAI replaces Proof of Work and Proof of Stake with **Proof of Authentication (PoA)** — an execution model where actions are permitted **only after identity, authorization, and policy requirements are satisfied**.

+PoA does not rely on:
+- mining
+- staking
+- validators
+- block races
+- probabilistic consensus

+Instead, execution is **identity-gated and deterministic**.

-PoA requires that every action be:
+Every action must be:

-- authenticated
+- authenticated to a verified identity
-- attributable
-- authorized
+- authorized by explicit permissions
-- deterministic

-There is no mining.
-There is no staking.
-There are no gas fees.

-Execution is permitted only when identity, permissions, and policy constraints are satisfied **prior to state transition**.

-This produces finality by construction, not probability.
+- compliant with protocol-enforced policy
+- validated **before** state transition occurs

+If these conditions are not met, execution does not occur.

+Because Proof of Authentication enforces identity, authorization, and policy **prior to execution**, BlockCertsAI eliminates the need for competitive consensus, speculative validation, or redundant computation.
+Compute is consumed only when an authenticated, authorized action is permitted to execute.
+As a result, the network performs no block races, no duplicate work, and no probabilistic finality, producing a **near zero-carbon execution model by construction**.

+Finality is not achieved by agreement.
+It is achieved by enforcement.

+Execution is attributable, deterministic, and final — without gas fees, mining, or staking incentives.

 ---